fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 Meanwhile buttons (by which I mean real buttons rather than links styled to appear as buttons) are implemented with the HTML _button_ element (`<button>`).

-A link:
+A link…

 * _goes somewhere_
-* normally links to another document (i.e. page) on the current website or an another website
+* normally links to another document (i.e. page) on the current website or on another website
-* can alternatively link to a
+* can alternatively link to a different section of the same page
+* offers specific right-click options to mouse users (open in new tab, copy linked URL and more)
+* is announced by screen readers as “Link”

-A button:
+A button…

 * _does something_
 * can be used to submit forms as a replacement for `<input type=submit />` and is the more modern and superior approach since it is easier to style, allows nested HTML and supports CSS pseudo-elements.
-* can also—with assistance from JavaScript—…

-Experiential differences

-* announced differently
-* users have different expectations of the two—not only that “links go somewhere” and “buttons do something” but also in terms of their accessibility and interactivity.
-* asd
-* asd
-* asd

-Tips
+* can also—with assistance from JavaScript—be used for any type of functionality that happens in-place rather than leading a user somewhere else, for example revealing hidden content or performing a calculation
+* is announced by screen readers as “Button” (no need to explicitly apply the [ARIA button role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role))

+Tip

-* I’ll normally use a `button` for JavaScript-powered interactions.
+* For triggering JavaScript-powered interactions I’ll typically use a `button`.
 However in disclosure patterns where the trigger and target element are far apart in the DOM [it can make sense to use a link as the trigger](https://fuzzylogic.me/posts/2021-01-24-adactio-journalaccessible-interactions/).
+* For buttons which are reliant on JavaScript, it’s best to use them within a strategy of progressive enhancement and render them with JavaScript.
+That way, if JavaScript fails or is unsupported, the user won’t be presented with a broken button.

 References